 Did you know there’s a right and a wrong way to peel bananas?
 I did not.
-There I was in my happy little banana-lovin’ world, just peeling them from the stem.
+There I was in my happy little banana-lovin’ world, just peeling them from the stem

-Yeah, that look.
 And in pops a kid, “Mom, you know you’re doing that wrong, right?”

-This time though, my web search proved they were right.
+While they’re also usually wrong, my web search proved they were right.

 This isn’t your typical jam.
 Instead of the more traditional berry base or berry blend we mentioned earlier we brazenly threw caution to the wind, and went a more exotic route.